Project ValueCare Pilots

 Athens Pilot Site

-Stakeholders involved: an online support and coordination of care multidisciplinary team consisting of medical, paramedical and psychosocial professionals from 2 organizations, AMC (medical, nurse) and AFIC (psychosocial support) as well as informal caregivers (family members, peers of patients)
+Stakeholders involved: an online support and coordination of care multidisciplinary team consisting of medical, paramedical and psychosocial professionals from 2 organizations, AMC (medical, nurse) and AFIC (psychosocial support) as well as informal caregivers (family members, peers of patients).
+In the Athens pilot site the ICHOM set of Outcomes for Diabetes (Type I and II) and Clinical and Lifestyle Variables and Outcomes (Questionnaires) relevant to Type II Diabetes Mellitus will be collected from patients, their formal and informal caregivers.

 This pilot will use both the VALUECARE app and the back-end digital solution.
 In addition, the target group and the informal carer (family member, peer) can receive online psychosocial support via a help-desk service operating via the online digital solution (teleconference sessions).